Colorado Boulevard Bus Rapid Transit | Study/Design Phase

 Colorado Boulevard is a state highway and commercial corridor connecting people to jobs, schools, health care, shopping, restaurants, recreational destinations, and many other key destinations.
 Colorado Boulevard is the only major arterial on the city's east side that moves people between the northern and southern boundaries of Denver and connects to Glendale.
 It is a backbone of activity for both Denver and Glendale, but can be a difficult street to travel by any means other than a car.

-Over the last century, Colorado Boulevard has evolved to move high levels of daily traffic as efficiently as possible.
+Over the last century, Colorado Boulevard has evolved to prioritize ever-increasing levels of vehicular traffic.
 This has resulted in a busy and congested corridor that doesn’t work well for all road users.
-Colorado Boulevard is a part of Denver's high-injury network for traffic-related deaths and serious injuries.
+Colorado Boulevard is a part of Denver's high-injury network for traffic-related deaths and serious injuries